At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Outreach Worker position.
+Understand the Role: Read the job description carefully to understand the responsibilities and requirements of the Outreach Worker position.
 Tailor your application to highlight relevant experience and skills that align with the role.

 Craft a Compelling CV: Create a CV that showcases your experience in outreach work, support services, or working with vulnerable populations.
 Use clear headings, bullet points, and quantify your achievements where possible to make your CV stand out.

 Write a Strong Cover Letter: Your cover letter should express your passion for helping vulnerable clients and detail how your background makes you a suitable candidate.
-Be sure to mention specific experiences that demonstrate your ability to deliver support effectively.
+Be sure to mention specific experiences that demonstrate your skills in assessment and support.

 How to prepare for a job interview at NFP People